What Does It Mean If A Gin Is Called London Dry Gin?

 For the puritan Gin Lover, the only way to drink your London Dry Gin is neat.
 There are many advantages of drinking high-quality London Dry Gin neat as you will be able to taste the subtle juniper, citrus and juniper notes that the spirit offers.
 It will also allow you to appreciate the attention to detail the distiller has taken to achieve the taste that you are experiencing.
 It usually takes years of refinement to achieve the flavour of London Dry Gin.
 Another way to drink your Gin is to play with the temperature of the spirit.
 Freezing London Dry Gin will change the texture of the spirit and when it warms it will release its taste profile.

 What to mix with London Dry Gin?

 If you do decide to mix your London Dry Gin, you can mix your Gin with Tonic Water or Coke.
 If you want a more fruity taste, a popular mixer is San Pellegrino.
 London Dry Gin is popular with cocktail drinkers as it blends well with a variety of mixers.
 Blending London Dry Gin with Martini is very popular at the moment.

-If you want to learn more about London Dry Gin, why not order one of our Ginoslation Pack or book yourself on one of our Virtual Tours to understand more about the distilling process.
+If you want to learn more about London Dry Gin, why not order one of our Ginoslation Pack.
 Contact us today.